hcls-solutions/claims-data-activator/README.md

-# Document Intake Accelerator
+# Claims Data Activator

-> A pre-packaged and customizable solution to accelerate the development of end-to-end document processing workflow incorporating Document AI parsers and other GCP products (Firestore, BigQuery, GKE, etc).
+> A pre-packaged and customizable solution to accelerate the development of end-to-end document processing workflow incorporating Document AI parsers and other GCP products (Firestore, BigQuery, GKE, Healthcare FHIR API, etc).
 The goal is to accelerate the development efforts in document workflow with many ready-to-use components.

 ## Key features
 - End-to-end workflow management: document classification, extraction, validation, profile matching and Human-in-the-loop review.